aldreth/tarrant.org.uk/_posts/2006-01-18-lovely-oven-broken.md

 tags: []
 comments: []
 ---

-<p>I used our super new oven to grill sausages on Saturday, then when I came to use it to make baked potatoes on Monday, it didn't work.</p>
+I used our super new oven to grill sausages on Saturday, then when I came to use it to make baked potatoes on Monday, it didn\'t work.

-<p>Someone is coming to look at it on Tuesday next week.&nbsp; I hope they find something silly that I haven't noticed.&nbsp; I've tried everything obvious though, and it won't work.&nbsp; <strong>Urgh!</strong></p>
+Someone is coming to look at it on Tuesday next week.
+I hope they find something silly that I haven\'t noticed.
+I\'ve tried everything obvious though, and it won\'t work.  **Urgh!**